How To Spot and Stop Elder Financial Abuse

 - Only grant power of attorney to someone you fully trust.

 - Trust your instincts.
 Scammers are very good at what they do.
-If something feels off, it's always okay to stop the conversation, hang up the phone and call the authorities or your financial institution to help verify if an offer is legitimate.
+If something feels off, it's always okay to stop the conversation, hang up the phone and call the authorities or your financial institution to help verify if an offer is legitimate and protect your online safety.

 For a full list of precautionary measures to prevent elder financial abuse and exploitation, read this helpful article titled,"Retirees and Financial Scams: How to Protect Yourself," from Dan DeMarest, Vice President of Wealth Management at Security National Bank.